Benefits of Landscaping

 - They can also improve air quality.
 Plants can filter dust, smoke and other pollutants from the air.
 A U.S. Forrest Service and Davey Institute study in 2013 found that one acre of trees removed an average of 13 tons of pollutants from the air in just one year.

 - Plants are also excellent at removing carbon dioxide from the air.
-On average, one tree can, can remove 26 pounds of CO2 from the air per year.
+On average, one tree can remove 26 pounds of CO2 from the air per year.
 That’s equal to roughly 11,000 miles of car emissions.

 - Landscaping can lower air temperatures during the summer by shading things that commonly absorb heat (like buildings, concrete and asphalt).
 A tree shading your attic can lower the temperature by up to 40°F.